Hyperobjekt/bil-site/content/events/alan-krueger-why-universal-basic-income-so-controversial-discussion-seminar.md

 ---
-date: 2019-04-14
-timeRange: 10:00 am to 12:00 pm
 is_index: false
-title: Alan Krueger / Why is Universal Basic Income So Controversial? – Discussion Seminar
 type: events
+title: >-
+  Alan Krueger / Why is Universal Basic Income So Controversial? – Discussion Seminar
+date: 2019-04-14T00:00:00.000Z
+timeRange: '10:00 am to 12:00 am'
-location: Encina Hall, William J. Perry Conference Room, 2nd floor
+location: 'Encina Hall, William J. Perry Conference Room, 2nd floor'
+admission: >-
-admission: Free and open to the public.
+  Free and open to the public.
 If anyone with disabilities needs accommodations, feel free to contact us at the email below.
 image: /uploads/81845-2_0.jpg
 ---